NauIceLab/SpectralAnalysis/README.md

 ### Installation
 The first step will be to download this code onto your computer.
-You can do this by pasting the following into your terminal:
+If you have git install on your machine you can do this by pasting the following into your terminal:

 `git clone https://github.com/NauIceLab/SpectralAnalysis.git`

-This will include all of the necessary files to perform a test case to understand how the program operates step by step.
+Otherwise you can download it as a zip file by clicking the green button above that says `clone or download`.
+The directory that is downloaded will include the python code as well as all of the necessary files to perform a test case to understand how the program operates step by step.

 ### Running the code